imalagaris/R-Web-IsoDistrTracers/www/newMark.md

 concentrations due to heightened demand for acute phase protein synthesis and wound healing.

-To meet protein requirements of burn patients, protein intake of $1.5\-3.0\ g·kg^{-1}·day^{-1}$ is recommended while higher intake should be avoided since evidence suggest that do not provide additional benefit and may be harmful.
-However, the current upper limits are based on the findings of only two clinical studies.
-Those studies had several methodological limitations, and the findings were not definitive.
-Therefore, the potential beneficial effect of higher than currently recommended protein intake is understudied.

 Assessment of muscle wasting requires the accurate evaluation of the protein synthesis and breakdown.
 Measurement of protein kinetics are optimal for mechanistic investigations on the molecular mechanism of muscle wasting and for evaluating the acute effect on protein